A Hilbert bundle approach to the sharp strong openness theorem and the Ohsawa-Takegoshi extension theorem: Demailly-Koll ar semi-continuity and a Donnelly-Fefferman proof of the strong openness theorem

 In \cite{Nad} Nadel obtained a nice criterion for the existence of K\"ahler-Einstein metrics on certain Fano manifolds using his multiplier ideal sheaf.
 Later, Demailly-Koll\'ar \cite{DK} found a simpler proof of Nadel's criterion using the following semi-continuity result (see \cite[Theorem 0.2]{DK} for the $\phi=0$ case).
+For the reader's convenience, we shall include a proof here using Theorem \ref{th:h1}, but the idea is already implicitly included in \cite{DK}.

 \begin{theorem} Let $\phi$ be a psh function on the unit ball $\mathbb B$ in $\mathbb C^n$.
 Let $G, G_j\leq 0$ such that